Subscribe to updates

 Library Consultation Update

-Emerging themes from the consultation suggest that while most respondents are generally satisfied with the current service, around 50% believe proposed hour reductions would affect their visit frequency.
-There has been a positive response to volunteering, with over 6,000 individuals expressing willingness to help, and 70% are in favour of extending opening hours.
-Respondents have also shown interest in Open +
+The report indicated a significant level of engagement, with over 25,500 responses received.
+Emerging themes from the consultation included general satisfaction with the current service, with around 50% of respondents stating that proposed hour reductions would affect their visit frequency.
+There was a positive response to volunteering, with over 6,000 individuals expressing willingness to volunteer, and 70% in favour of extending opening hours.
+Many respondents expressed interest in using technologies like 'Open+'2 and community-managed libraries, though more information was requested.

 Topics